A topological characterisation of the Kashiwara-Vergne groups: Topological characterisation of the groups and

 \section{Topological characterisation of the groups $\kv$ and $\krv$}

-Alekseev and Torossian describe solutions to the generalised Kashiwara--Vergne (KV) problem in Section 5.3 of \cite{AT12}.
-A solution of the KV problem is a tangential automorphism of the degree completed free Lie algebra on two generators, $F\in\TAut_2$, such that $F(\mathfrak{bch}(x,y))=x+y$ as well as satisfying an additional divergence condition.\footnote{We note that what we denote by $F\in\TAut_2$ would be $F^{-1}$ in \cite{AT12} and \cite{BND:WKO2}.
-The reason for this is that we match our notation with the group presentations of $\kv$ and $\krv$ in \cite{ATE10}.} The infinite Lie series is called the Baker--Campbell--Hausdorff series in $x$ and $y$.
+Alekseev and Torossian describe solutions to the generalised Kashiwara--Vergne (KV) equations in Section 5.3 of \cite{AT12}.
+A solution of the KV equations is a tangential automorphism of the degree completed free Lie algebra on two generators, $F\in\TAut_2$, such that which also satisfies an additional divergence condition.\footnote{We note that what we denote by $F\in\TAut_2$ would be $F^{-1}$ in \cite{AT12} and \cite{BND:WKO2}.
+The reason for this is that we match our notation with the group presentations of $\kv$ and $\krv$ in \cite{ATE10}.} Recall that the logarithm of $e^xe^y$ is an infinite Lie series called the Baker--Campbell--Hausdorff (BCH) series in $x$ and $y$.
+In this sense, the KV problem is a refinement of the BCH Theorem.

 \begin{definition} The set of solutions to the KV equations is given by

 \end{definition}

 In fact, in any pair $(F,r)\in \text{SolKV}$, the element $F$ uniquely determines the power series $r$ (\cite[before Proposition 6]{ATE10}).
 This assignment $F \mapsto r$ is called the \emph{Duflo map}, and $r$ is called the \emph{Duflo function} of the automorphism $F$.
 Accordingly, the automorphism $F\in \TAut_2$ is often called a KV solution and, following the literature, we will write $F\in \text{SolKV}$, as long as there exists $r\in u^2\mathbb Q[[u]]$ with $(F,r)\in \text{SolKV}$.